 As of August 2019, most basic inventory control clerks earned an annual salary of between $25,000 and $46,000, according to PayScale.com.
 Some industries in which inventory control clerks may be employed include transportation and shipping, retail and wholesale, warehousing and logistics, and food manufacturing.
 The BLS projected that employment growth for materials record clerks would be stagnant at about 1% for 2018-2028.

 Inventory control specialists typically work in a warehouse.
 They collect data using a computerized system, which allows them to track various aspects of inventory.
 This data is used to calculate products and parts orders, to ensure that the proper amount of inventory is distributed at the right time.
 Additionally, specialists may track defective pieces of inventory, rates of return, rates of purchase, and rates of accuracy, in order to maintain and improve quality control inventory control specialists are also responsible for responding to sales inquiries, filing reports, managing employees, and providing creative solutions to discrepancies.

 Many employers prefer to hire inventory control specialists who have a bachelor's degree in relevant areas, such as business or mathematics, though many positions are open to graduates with an associate's degree.
 Candidates are also required to be proficient in a computerized database or document system as well as office applications.

-The U.S. Bureau of Labor Statistics (BLS) reported that in 2015, there were 173,400 industrial production manager jobs in the country, including inventory control specialist positions, many of which were in manufacturing industries.
-The BLS expected that the employment of industrial production manager positions would decrease by 4% between 2014 and 2024.
+The U.S. Bureau of Labor Statistics (BLS) reported that in 2018, there were 186,500 industrial production manager jobs in the country, including inventory control specialist positions, many of which were in manufacturing industries.
+The BLS expected that the employment of industrial production manager positions would increase by 1% between 2018 and 2028.

 Inventory controllers must be organized, mathematical, deliberate and have strong communication skills.
 If this sounds like you then you should consider becoming an inventory controller.